jonnonz1/nz-statute-book/acts/public/2005/registered-architects-act-2005.md

   (b) any words, initials, or abbreviations of that title that are intended to cause, or that may reasonably cause, any person to believe that the person using those words, initials, or abbreviations is a registered architect.
 (2) No person who designs buildings, prepares plans and specifications for buildings, or supervises the construction of buildings may use the title architect unless he or she is a registered architect.
 (3) Despite subsections (1) and (2), a person may use the title registered architect or architect (or words, initials, or abbreviations of those titles), in accordance with the rules, in representing qualifications or titles awarded by overseas agencies.
-(4) A person who contravenes subsection (1) or subsection (2) commits an offence, and is liable on summary conviction to a fine not exceeding $10,000.
+(4) A person who contravenes subsection (1) or subsection (2) commits an offence, and is liable on conviction to a fine not exceeding $10,000.

 **Registration provisions**